-Intern Licensure and Public Disclosure Goals for Intern Training Evaluation of Intern Performance Clinical Service Provider Accountability Impairment Policy for Psychology Trainees and Interns Trainee/Intern Grievance Policy and Due Process I have asked for and received to my satisfaction an explanation of anything I did not understand. further understand that THIS INTERN HANDBOOK IS A GUIDE, AND NOT AN EMPLOYMENT CONTRACT and that from time to time, changes, both oral and written, can be made by an office of FSGC to update or clarify these guidelines.
+- Intern Licensure and Public Disclosure

+- Goals for Intern Training

+- Evaluation of Intern Performance

+- Clinical Service Provider Accountability

+- Impairment Policy for Psychology Trainees and Interns

+- Trainee/Intern Grievance Policy and Due Process

+I have asked for and received to my satisfaction an explanation of anything I did not understand.
+I further understand that THIS INTERN HANDBOOK IS A GUIDE, AND NOT AN EMPLOYMENT CONTRACT and that from time to time, changes, both oral and written, can be made by an officer of FSGC to update or clarify these guidelines.
 In addition, I understand that FSGC maintains the exclusive right to alter, amend, modify, eliminate, add to, interpret and apply the guidelines outline in this handbook, as well as all of FSGC's business, operational and employment practices as Leadership believes is necessary or expedient to promote FSGC's overall best interests.

 I understand that my employment is "at will" and that I can be terminated at any time for any reason with or without cause.

-Will of Wilload Sauce.
-Finally, I understand that regardless of the statements made in this booklet, FSGC reserves the right consistent with applicable laws, and based on the best interests of FSGC, to terminate employees at FSGC's discretion.
-Date: Doctoral Intern Printed Name: Doctoral Intern Signature:
+Finally, I understand that regardless of the statements made in this booklet, FSGC reserves the right, consistent with applicable laws, and based on the best interests of FSGC, to terminate employees at FSGC's discretion.